 In March 1974, Kennedy filed a petition with the Illinois Supreme Court in an effort to encourage the Court to investigate whether the bar licensing procedure disproportionately disadvantaged minorities.
 The Cook County Bar Association, the Chicago Bar Association, and the American Civil Liberties Union joined the petition.
 Although the Court never determined that the exam was biased against African-Americans and Latinos, Kennedy developed an innovative solution: he created a supplemental bar review program and, in the kitchen of his home, began to tutor minority graduates of Northwestern University School of Law where he was a faculty member.
 Kennedy’s program focused on developing essay writing skills, time management, stress management, and perfecting study habits.

-In the summer of 1975, the Honorable Ann Williams (currently sitting on the United States Appellate Court for the Seventh Circuit) learned of Professor Kennedy’s success and expressed an interest in joining the program.
+In the summer of 1975, the Honorable Ann Claire Williams (retired United States Circuit Judge of the United States Court of Appeals for the Seventh Circuit) learned of Professor Kennedy’s success and expressed an interest in joining the program.
 Judge Williams wanted to expand the program because, at the time, it was limited to Northwestern graduates.
 She met with Professor Kennedy and other Northwestern graduates to discuss program expansion to include other law schools.

 The “Kennedy Program” was initiated in Chicago in the summer of 1975 to assist law school graduates from other law schools in passing the bar exam.
 During the summer of 1975, ten graduates of Harvard, DePaul, and Northwestern participated in supplementary bar review sessions.
 Of these ten, seven passed the examination the first time, and the remaining three passed the second time.
 In the summer of 1976, the Kennedy Program was offered again – to 11 graduates of Harvard, Northwestern and the University of Chicago Schools of Law.
 Eight of the11 passed the first time, with the remaining three passing the second time.
 These rates of 70% and 73.5% for first-time takers and 100% for repeat takers compared quite favorably with the passage for the general population.